Jocelle Batapa-Sigue: Other involvements

 Before entering public service, she worked as a local reporter and news writer for the Bacolod stations of GMA Network in 1990 and then ABS-CBN Regional, while she studied law as one of the pioneer law students of the University of St. La Salle, passing the bar in the 1997 bar examination and inducted to the Roll of Attorneys in May 7, 1998.

 Batapa-Sigue worked as gender rights advocate, former in-house counsel of the Victorias Milling Company, and professor at the University of St. La Salle College of Law since 1998.
 She was granted fellowship in two international leadership institutions, the Hawaii-based Haggai Institute for Advanced Leadership and the Einsenhower Fellowships.
 Upon retirement from elected office in 2016, she became the chief consultant for ICT development programs by the late Gov. Alfredo Marañon, Jr.

 During the early months of the COVID-19 pandemic, in May 2020, Batapa-Sigue initiated the barter movement as a way to acquire scarce resource and food products as people found themselves without jobs and salaries.

 Prior to her appointment to the Department of Information and Communications Technology, she was Consultant for Digital Transformation in the office of Sen. Sonny Angara.

+She has been the lead convener of the Philippine ICT Innovation Network, a national alliance of ICT organizations, since 2016.